Nuitka/Nuitka/README.txt

 *** test_ctypes:

-    no ctypes.test module, where would it be?
+    No ctypes.test module, where would it be?

 *** test_curses:

-    uses getframe tricks, and fails to capture my mouse, so simply removed, out of scope for now.
+    Uses getframe tricks, and fails to capture my mouse, so simply removed, out of scope for now.

 *** test_decimal: